Tips for Leaving a Dog Home Alone

 In addition to long walks and playtime, this also provides a much-needed opportunity for poops and potty breaks that older dogs and young puppies alike will appreciate.
 Energetic dog breeds like border collies especially need the mental and physical stimulation.

 The first time they meet this new person or place may be scary, so make sure to start in small doses.
 Introduce your dog to the dog walker early on to establish trust and comfort with them.

 In the beginning, they could come over for a playdate and toss a tennis ball for them to cover a short break in the day while you run some errands, or just to take your pup for a walk while you take care of chores at home.
 For a doggie daycare, drop your dog off for short visits or any length of time to get them used to the place.

 When the time comes for you to return to long days away from home and your furry best friend, you will be glad that you put in the time to help them develop this relationship with a person who will take care of your dog’s needs.

 Let Them Know You’ll Always Come Back

 Although our human lives occasionally pull us away from our furry friends for hours at a time, we hope that these tips help to ease that tension for your beloved dog.
-Who knows, they may even learn to enjoy the “me time” with good music, a nice snack, and a chill nap.
+Who knows, they may even learn to enjoy the “me time” with good music, favorite dog toy, a nice snack to chew on, and a chill nap.